HitFox/gulp_assets/README.md

 Rails Plugin to augment frontend development with a gulp/webpack based workflow.

+- Installs Javascript infrastructure in your Rails project to manage frontend assets
+- Provides view helpers to Rails that allow you to easily reference gulp generated assets from Rails views
+- Puts Livereload into the Rails middleware stack.
+This injects the Livereload client into Rails-renderd pages, updates are triggered from gulp.

 ## Usage

 1. Add `gem 'gulp_assets', git: 'git@github.com:HitFox/gulp_assets.git'` gem to your Gemfile and run `bundle install`.